 The induction of the ZAHA into the inventory has solidified the Turkish Naval Forces' Over the Horizon operational capability.
 Without the need for a valuable asset like TCG Anadolu to approach too close to the shore, ZAHAs can launch from kilometres offshore, conducting surprise raids on enemy coastlines.

-Thanks to its advanced in-vehicle communication systems and Battlefield Management System, the ZAHA contributes to Network-Centric Warfare capabilities by continuously sharing data with the ship, airborne UAVs, and other ground units.
+Thanks to advanced onboard communication systems and the Battlefield Management System, ZAHA vehicles contribute to Network-Centric Warfare capabilities by continuously sharing data with ships, UAVs in the air, and other ground elements.

 With a carrying capacity of 21 personnel (Driver, Gunner, Commander + 18 Marines), a ZAHA can rapidly transport an amphibious battalion ashore.
 With variants including personnel carrier, command, recovery, and engineer versions, this platform has become the new symbol of deterrence in the defence of the Blue Homeland, serving as the Steel Claw of TCG Anadolu.